 Bribery is the offering, promising, giving, accepting or soliciting of an advantage as an inducement for action which is illegal or a breach of trust.
 A bribe is an inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage.

-We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
+We will uphold all laws relevant to countering bribery and corruption in every jurisdiction in which we operate.
 However, we remain bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct both at home and abroad.

 Bribery and corruption are punishable for individuals by up to ten years' imprisonment and a fine.
 If we are found to have taken part in corruption, we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
 We therefore take our legal responsibilities very seriously.